Trichotillomania Symptoms & Treatment

 • Hair extensions and Non – Surgical Hair Replacements

 Hair Extensions are one of the best things that you can opt for if you have trichotillomania.
-Hair extensions have several varieties that you can choose from at your convenience.
+Hair extensions have several varieties that you can choose from at your convenience, aiding in trichotillomania management.

 Some of the options of hair extensions are: